How Old is the Earth?

 - It's An Old World After All – A two-part series presenting information on dating methods via pictures and audio.

-- When Appearances are Deceiving – A blog post by Pastor Scott Hoezee confronting the claim that perhaps God made the earth and universe to look oder than it really is.
+- When Appearances are Deceiving – A blog post by Pastor Scott Hoezee confronting the claim that perhaps God made the earth and universe to look older than it really is.

 - Radiometric Dating – A detailed resource from the ASA website on radiometric dating (and other dating methods) by Roger Wiens of the Los Alamos National Laboratory.